damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

   - test
 ```

-Here we're defining the different stages of our build.
+Here we're defining the different [stages](https://docs.gitlab.com/ce/ci/yaml/README.html#stages) of our build.
 We can call these anything we want.
-A stage can be thought of as a grouping of jobs.
-All of the jobs in the same stage happen in parallel, and all jobs in one stage must be completed before the jobs in the next stage begin.
-We've defined two stages: build and test.
-They do exactly what you think: the build stage ensures the app compiles, and the test stage runs our unit and functional tests.
+A stage can be thought of as a group of [jobs](https://docs.gitlab.com/ce/ci/yaml/README.html#jobs).
+All of the jobs in the same stage happen in parallel, and all jobs in one stage must be completed before the jobs in the subsequent stage begin.
+We've defined two stages: `build` and `test`.
+They do exactly what you think: the `build` stage ensures the app compiles, and the `test` stage runs our unit and functional tests.

 ```yml
 build: